MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 ![Different topologies, 3d view and boundaries](fig/topologies.png){.wide}

 Figure: Model topologies.
 CarboKitten allows the user to choose different topologies for the spatial modelling.
 In panel (a) we see a group of reef islands that were modelled on a fully periodic grid of size $250 \times 250$, using a randomly generated initial topography.
-A more common use case is shown in panel (b), where the $x$ coordinate is reflected at the boundaries, while the $y$ coordinate is periodic.
+A more common use case is shown in panel (b), where the $x$ coordinate is reflected at the boundaries, while the $y$ coordinate is periodic, thus modelling a small strip of coast line.
+Here the grid size is $250 \times 50$, and the initial topography is a linearly declining slope of $0.3\%$ (with the exception of the shore, which is steeper).
 Panels (c) and (d) schematically illustrate these same box topologies using coloured arrows. {#fig:box-topologies}

 ## The sediment buffer